 If the paint you’ve stored has turned lumpy, chunky, or developed a smell, it’s time to let it go.
 Don’t just drop your old paint buckets in the nearest trash can and walk away; there are proper ways to dispose of old paint.

-Pour cat litter or sand into the paint can, this soaks up the paint, then call a professional interior painter in Overland Park to come pick up the cans.
-Professional painters are properly trained on paint disposal and know how to throw away old paint safely.
+Pour cat litter or sand into the paint can; this soaks up the paint, then call a professional interior painter in Overland Park to come pick up the cans.
+Professional painters are properly trained in paint disposal and know how to dispose of old paint safely.

 How Long Does Paint Last?